nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 Step 5.
 The Zoom event is then added to the user's `UserData` for further use.

-The following sequence diagram shows how the whole add feature works: <br>
+The following sequence diagram shows how the add feature works:

 ![Sequence Diagram for Add Command](./diagrams/addCommand.jpg)
-// to be updated

 #### List feature